Xilinx/Vitis_Libraries/vision/docs/src/overview.rst

 ===============

 All Vitis vision library functions follow a common format.
-The following properties hold true for all the functions.
+The following properties are true for all functions:

 -  All the functions are designed as templates and all arguments that are images, must be provided as ``xf::cv::Mat``.